-Google designed Google Workspace to meet stringent privacy and security standards based on industry best practices.4 In addition to strong contractual commitments regarding data ownership, data use, security, transparency, and accountability, we give you the tools you need to help meet your compliance and reporting requirements (see more information in Appendix 1).
-Additionally, our Trust Principles provide clarity about our privacy commitments and what you can expect when it comes to protecting and managing your data in the cloud.
+Google designed Google Workspace for Education to meet stringent privacy and security standards based on industry best practices.4 In addition to strong contractual commitments regarding data ownership, data use, security, transparency, and accountability, we give you the tools you need to help meet your compliance and reporting requirements (see more information in Appendix 1).
+Additionally, our Privacy Commitments provide clarity about our privacy commitments and what you can expect when it comes to protecting and managing your data in the cloud.

 Transparency is part of Google's DNA.
-We work hard to earn and maintain your trust through transparency.
 At Google Cloud, we believe that trust is created through transparency, and we want to be transparent about our commitments and what you can expect when it comes to our shared responsibility for protecting and managing your data in the cloud.
-At Google Cloud, we strive to create a trusted ecosystem by focusing on three key areas: ensuring the privacy and security of our customers' data, the
+At Google Cloud, we strive to create a trusted ecosystem by focusing on three key areas: ensuring the privacy and security of our customers' data, the dependability of our services, and setting-as well as meeting-the highest industry standards around transparency and security.

-2 Customer data is the data you, including your organization and your users, provide to Google when you access Google Workspace and the data you create using those services.
+2 Customer data is the data you, including your organization and your users, provide to Google when you access Google Workspace for Education and the data you create using those services.